absozero/awesome-devtools/README.md

 - [Hacker News](https://news.ycombinator.com/) - A news source for tech and other related topics. `closed source`

 - [Carbon](https://carbon.now.sh/) - A tool to make beautiful pictures of code.

+- [Github1s](https://github1s.com) - A tool to show the structure of github repositories, as if viewing them in VSCode.

 ## Follow

 <!-- list people worth following on social sites (Twitter, LinkedIn, GitHub, YouTube etc.) -->